minvws/nl-covid19-data-dashboard/docs/lokalize-texts.md

 ### Slack app

-A custom Slack app `InSanity` was set up to receive the audit logging from Sanity.
+A custom Slack app was set up to receive the audit logging from Sanity.
 It accepts a POST request with a JSON body and supports limited Markdown formatting.
 You can read more about this Slack Block Kit syntax here: https://api.slack.com/block-kit/building.
 ### GROQ-powered Webhooks

 The logging implementation is done by using two "GROQ-powered Webhooks".
 One for the production dataset and one for the development dataset.
 In the Sanity [project management dashboard](https://www.sanity.io/organizations/oK4uv1D35/project/5mog5ask/api) you can edit this configuration.
 Currently it's using a basic [GROQ Projection](https://www.sanity.io/guides/projections-in-groq-powered-webhooks):